 The factsheets will be continuously uploaded as they become available.

-On this page you will find a selection of cooperation offers received by the ENRD Contact Point.
+Browse through the new CLLD Partner Search tool where you will find cooperation offers received by the ENRD Contact Point.
 Each offer includes details of the proposed project and the partner making the offer.

 Get in touch with Local Action Groups (LAGs) from across Europe via our database.